eclipse-che4z/che-che4z-lsp-for-hlasm/README.md

 <a href="https://www.openmainframeproject.org/all-projects/zowe/conformance"><img alt="This extension is Zowe v3 conformant" src="https://artwork.openmainframeproject.org/other/zowe-conformant/zowev3/explorer-vs-code/color/zowe-conformant-zowev3-explorer-vs-code-color.png" width=208 height=156 /></a>
 </div>

-## Compatibility

-HLASM Language Support is supported on Visual Studio Code, GitHub Codespaces and Visual Studio Code for the Web.
-The language server component can be also integrated with other LSP compatible editors (e.g. Neovim).

-#### Restriction

-Bulk and on-demand downloading of dependencies via FTP is not available in the Web extension environment.

 ## Getting Started

-### Enabling the Extension
+### Enable the Extension

 Follow these steps to open a HLASM project:

 1. In **File** -> **Open Folder...** select the folder with the HLASM sources.
 You can download and open an <nobr>`example workspace`</nobr> from our [GitHub repository](https://github.com/eclipse-che4z/che-che4z-lsp-for-hlasm/tree/master/example_workspace).
-2. Open any HLASM source file (note that HLASM does not have a standard filename extension) or create a new file.
+1. Open any HLASM source file (note that HLASM does not have a standard filename extension) or create a new file.
-3. If the auto-detection of HLASM language does not recognize the file, set it manually in the bottom-right corner of the VS Code window.
+2. If the auto-detection of HLASM language does not recognize the file, set it manually using the Select Language Mode option in the bottom-right corner of the VS Code window.
-4. The extension is now enabled on the open file.
+3. The extension is now enabled on the open file.
 If you have macro definitions in separate files or use the COPY instruction, you must set up a workspace.

-### Setting Up a Multi-File Project Environment
+### Set Up a Multi-File Project Environment

 External files are usually accessed during HLASM evaluation (e.g. when the HLASM COPY instruction is used, or when macros are defined in external libraries).
 The source code interpreter in the HLASM Language Support extension must be set up correctly to be able to find the same files as the HLASM assembler program.